gumaerc-testorg/6.186-january-iap-2005/content/pages/lecture-notes.md

 11
 {{< tdclose >}}
 {{< tdopen >}}
-Programming 27 Robots: Distributed Algorithms for Robot Swarms and Engineering Creativity: Exercises for your Right Brain
+Programming 2{{< sup "7" >}} Robots: Distributed Algorithms for Robot Swarms and Engineering Creativity: Exercises for your Right Brain
 {{< tdclose >}}
 {{< tdopen >}}